Ma Jiajue incident: Killings

 After wrapping up all four bodies, covering them in newspaper, and locking them in the closet, Ma went to Kunming railway station, where he boarded a train to Guangzhou in Guangdong Province.
 Police found Ma's forged ID at Kunming station.

+Tang's disappearance was first noticed by his girlfriend, who had a date scheduled with him for Valentine's Day.
+After failing to reach him by phone on 14 and 15 February, she went to Yunnan University's School of Life Sciences campus on 16 February to ask other students about Tang's whereabouts.
+Classmates subsequently also noted that Tang's friends Yang, Shao, and Ma were also missing.
+Gong's disappearance came to the attention of university staff on 20 February, which was semester registration day, when a search of his dormitory only found Gong's roommate, who had returned that same day.
+As all five of them were considered a close friend group, it was assumed that they had gone on a trip together.
+Some teachers suspected that the five had been abducted while looking for jobs.

 On 23 February, two students who had returned after the holidays moved into room 317.
 Noticing an unpleasant smell, the students started cleaning the room, eventually discovering a trail of liquid oozing from under the closet door.
 They immediately alerted campus security, who pried open the wardrobe and found the decomposing bodies.
 The university then called Kunming Public Security Bureau.
 They quickly identified the bodies and found the murder weapon in the same closet.
-The absence of Ma Jiajue had been noticed along with that of Tang, Shao, Yang and Gong, with Ma becoming the main suspect after a bloody fingerprint on the hammer was matched to him.
+The still missing Ma Jiajue was first considered a potential fifth victim, but he became the main suspect after the hammer was found, with a bloody fingerprint matched to him.